 Resources for Freelancers Navigating COVID-19

-Let us know (by emailing [email protected]) if we missed something valuable or if you’re struggling to find information that we can help you identify.
+Let us know (by emailing [email protected]) if you’re struggling to find information that we can help you identify or if something here is notably out of date.

 Your primary source of information and guidance about the spread of COVID-19 should always be the CDC, state and local health departments, and your own local news outlets who are best positioned to provide fact-based assessments of local conditions.